 We, the Oregon Interfaith Hub, are very grateful to Fr.
 Tom Bonacci, Executive Director and Founder of The Interfaith Peace Project which is headquartered in Antioch, California.
-The Interpath commentary below and the fourteen Interpath Principles are posted on their website.
+The Interpath commentary in quotes below along with the fourteen Interpath Principles are posted on their website.

 We asked him if we could post the commentary and Principles on our website.
 He not only encouraged us to do so, but to also feel free to explore these principles and make any changes and additions we were guided to make…to continue this in-depth inquiry into Interpath.
 This we shall do.